Risk Factors for Coronary Heart Disease Explained?

 • Regular alcohol consumption.

-• Psychological factors like depression and anxiety.
+• Psychological risk factors (work related stress, depression and anxiety).

 Signs and Symptoms of Suffering from Coronary Heart Disease